This delicious vegan blackberry cobbler is made with brown sugar and sweet vegan buttermilk biscuits for an epic summer vegan dessert!

 - In a separate large mixing bowl, combine the flour, baking powder, baking soda, sugar and salt for the biscuits to a large mixing bowl.
 Whisk to incorporate.
 Add the cold dairy free butter to the flour mixture and begin to cut into the dry ingredients using a pastry cutter or fork until “sandy like” coarse crumbs form.

-- Reserve 3-4 tbsp of the buttermilk for the vegan "egg" wash and add the remainder into your bowl.
+- Reserve 3-4 tablespoon of the buttermilk for the vegan "egg" wash and add the remainder into your bowl.
 Stir until almost combined, being careful not to over-mix.
 Dough should be sticky.
 Lightly flour your surface then place dough onto the floured area and lightly flour the dough to prevent sticking to your hands.
-With your hands push the dough into a rectangle about 1 1/2 inch thick.
+With your hands push the dough into a rectangle about 1 ½ inch thick.
 Using a biscuit cutter, cut out circles trying to get as many biscuits the first time.
 Re-roll and cut until you have no more dough to make 3" sized biscuits about 11 – 15 biscuits.

 - Place the biscuits over the berries.